-If you've been using stock headphones for a long time, it will take a few hunts to get used to the change in the sound, but I didn't find it to be a huge difference other than signals beeping more clearly.
+If you've been using stock headphones for a long time, it will take a few outings to get used to the sound difference, but I didn't find this to be a huge difference other than signals beeping more clearly.
 When metal detecting near heavy traffic or rushing water, I can't hear the beeping with the volume set below five.
 I usually leave the volume set on seven, which is plenty.

 Are the Gray Ghost Headphones Worth It?

-You can use the stock headphones from Garrett for water detecting too, but you cannot submerge the cable connection (where it connects to the control box of the metal detector) without ruining your gear.
+You can certainly use non water-proof headphones for water detecting too, but you can't submerge them or the cable connection (where it connects to the control box of the metal detector) without ruining your gear.

 © 2018 Matt G.